kocmitom/MTM19_tutorial/README.md

 Training data for the tutorial are from [WMT 2019](http://www.statmt.org/wmt19/translation-task.html).

-In order to save time, there are prepared here:
+In order to save time, download prepared data from here:

 ```
 wget http://ufallab.ms.mff.cuni.cz/~kocmanek/mtm19/data.tar.gz
 tar -xvzf data.tar.gz
 ```

-We are not going to train the parent model, thus the parent training model is reduced to 200k sentences.
+We are not going to train the parent model in the lab, thus the parent training data (CzEng 1.7) are reduced to only 200k sentences.

 The child data are 50k sentences randomly selected from English-Estonian corpora.

-The development and test sets are from WMT 2019
+The development and test sets are from WMT 2019 News Shared Task.

 ## Preparation of vocabulary